Dush, Egypt: Treasure of Dush

 Francesco Tiradritti, in a 1999 book, states that the Dush Treasure with the God Serapis and the beaten gold collar directly below it, as well as the Orange Agate Stone medallion, dates to the reign of Hadrian (117-138 AD).
 He also writes:

 " Even though the [Dush] treasure was found in an area outside the actual temple [of Dush], it is probable that it once belonged to the temple and was hidden, perhaps following the spread of Christianity and the decline of pagan cults in the fourth and fifth centuries AD."

 This would mean that the Treasure of Dush was not discovered by looters, then hidden away in a magazine complex and subsequently lost due to the movement of desert sands as the Egyptian authorities once thought.

-The Treasure of Dush was moved from the old Egyptian Museum to the newer National Museum of Egyptian Civilization (NMEC) by 2023.
+The Treasure of Dush was moved from the old Egyptian Museum to the newer National Museum of Egyptian Civilization (NMEC) by 2023 or 2024.